Winter blues? Bummer summer? When your mood swings with the seasons, you may be more than sad and actually have a disorder called SAD.

 - Appetite changes

-- Weight gain/overeating
+- Weight gain or overeating

-Summer Seasonal Affective Disorder
+Symptoms of Summer Seasonal Affective Disorder

-- Trouble sleeping (insomnia)
+- Trouble sleeping or insomnia

 - Weight loss